The Atiyah-Bott formula and connectivity in chiral Koszul duality: Preliminaries

 \subsubsection{Factorizable sheaves}

 Using the $\otimesstar$-monoidal structure on $\Shv(\Ran X)$, one can talk about various types of algebras/coalgebras in $\Shv(\Ran X)$.
 The ones that are of importance to us in this papers are

-As the name suggests, these are used, respectively, to denote the categories of commutative algebras, Lie algebras, commutative co-algebras and co-Lie algebras in $\Shv(\Ran X)$ with respect to the $\otimesstar$-monoidal structure defined above.
+As the name suggests, these are used, respectively, to denote the categories of commutative algebras, Lie algebras, co-commutative co-algebras and co-Lie co-algebras in $\Shv(\Ran X)$ with respect to the $\otimesstar$-monoidal structure defined above.

 We use $\Liestar(X)$ and $\coLiestar(X)$ to denote the full subcategories of $\Liestar(\Ran X)$ and $\coLiestar(\Ran X)$ respectively, consisting of objects whose supports are inside the diagonal

 of $\Ran X$.